-I am very pleased to introduce the Trustees' Annual Report and Financial Statements for 2023, my first as Chair of the OIA Board.
+I am very pleased to introduce the Trustees' Annual Report and Financial Statements for 2024.

 It has again been a challenging year for students and the higher education sector, and this has been reflected in our work during this time.
 Despite this context the OIA has fulfilled its role effectively and provided a valuable service.
 We met or exceeded our key performance indicators and resolved complaints for more students than ever before.
 We continued to share learning from complaints and to engage positively with students, their representative bodies and higher education providers.
+We maintained our focus on making our services accessible and this remains a priority going forwards.
 We played our part effectively in the wider regulatory framework, using our influence to maintain focus on students' concerns and responding to emerging and developing issues.